Andrew Coscoran: Early life

 Coscoran is from Balbriggan and attended Saint Mary's Diocesan High School in Drogheda.
 He joined Star of the Sea AC in 2010 as a teenager and quickly developed a passion for middle distance running.
-Aged 18 years old he was awarded a sports scholarship at Florida State University.
+Aged 18 years old he was awarded an athletic scholarship to attend Florida State University.
 Coscoran returned, however, to Ireland to study at Dublin City University and has had marked success with Dublin Track Club and coach Feidhlim Kelly.

 Career

 Coscoran won the 2020 Irish Indoor Championships in the 1500 metres.
 In 2021, he took the national outdoor title, and ran new personal bests throughout the year.
 He was selected for the Irish team at the delayed 2020 Tokyo Summer Olympics.
-Coscoran progressed to the semi-finals of the men's 1500 m in Tokyo, where he placed 10th in his race with a time of 3:35:84.
+Coscoran progressed to the semi-finals of the men's 1500 m in Tokyo, where he placed 10th in his race with a time of 3:35.84.

 In August 2022, Coscoran qualified for the final of the 1500 m event at the 2022 European Athletics Championships held in Munich, Germany, where he finished ninth.

+2023

 On 25 February 2023, the 26-year-old broke Marcus O'Sullivan's 35-year-old Irish indoor 1500 m record with a time of 3:33:49 for third at the World Tour Indoor Final in Birmingham.
 He was also 0.01 seconds inside Ray Flynn's national outdoor mark from 1982.

+In July 2023, Coscoran lowered his own Irish record to 3:30.42 at the Diamond League event in Silesia.
+Selected for the 1500m at the 2023 World Athletics Championships, he reached the semi-finals.

+In December 2023, Coscoran ran a personal best time over 10,000m in Melbourne, running 27:56.34 to win the Zatopek 10k.

+2024

+In January 2024, he ran a new Irish 5000m national record of 13:12.56 in Boston, Massachusetts.

+He was selected for the Irish team for the 2024 European Athletics Championships where he qualified for the final of the 1500 metres and finished in 13th place.
+He lowered his personal best for the mile to 3:50.49 at the London Athletics Meet on 20 July 2024.
+He competed at the 2024 Summer Olympics over 1500 metres.